 Your line of credit limit will be determined by your financial history, credit score and CLTV, or combined loan to value ratio.
 A CLTV measures the ratio of what you owe on your home vs. what it is worth.

 While most lenders look for a CLTV that’s less than 80 percent, Lower offers its HELOC to borrowers with up to 95 percent CLTV.

 So, if you have a high CLTV or you don’t have much equity in your home, don’t worry — you still may be able to get a HELOC through Lower.

 With a CLTV above 80 percent, you may have to pay a higher interest rate to get a HELOC, however.
-Lower’s interest rates for HELOCs typically range from 4 to 9 percent but can max out at 18 percent in rare circumstances.
+Lower’s interest rates for HELOCs start as low as 3.625 percent APR and go up from there.

 No. 4: Figure home equity loans

 Best for: People who like fast funding and hate paperwork

 Figure offers a completely digital home equity debt consolidation loan.
 You can apply, get pre-qualified, verify your identity, notarize documents and get your funds — all without printing, mailing or faxing a thing.